September 3rd, 2021

 If I am on your list, you should know my name.
 It’s better to either say “Dear David” or just leave the salutation out completely.

-David Meerman Scott is a business growth strategist, advisor to emerging companies, and international bestselling author of a dozen books including Fanocracy and The New Rules of Marketing & PR.
-His books are published in 30 languages from Arabic to Vietnamese and have sold nearly a million copies.
+David Meerman Scott is a business growth strategist, advisor to clever entrepreneurs who are building emerging companies, and the international bestselling author of a dozen books published in 30 languages.
+David’s high-energy keynote presentations, masterclasses, and virtual events educate, energize, and inspire.

 Topics: